 Findings of Scoping Review

 The initial search returned a total of 3,332 articles.
-When applying the inclusion criteria described in the Study Selection section, 50 eligible articles were included.
-439 articles were retrieved for review from the included articles’ citations.
+Applying the inclusion criteria identified 50 eligible articles.
+439 further articles were retrieved for review from the included articles’ citations.
 After applying both exclusions of duplicates and our inclusion criteria, 29 further articles were identified.
-This produced a total of 79 articles for inclusion and synthesis.
-The PRISMA diagram for this search process can be found in Figure 2.
+This produced a total of 79 articles for inclusion and synthesis (see figure 2 for PRISMA diagram).

 FIGURE 2 – PRISMA Diagram of Literature Review.